MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/operations.md

 ## .show operation details

-Operations which are executed in an asynchronous manner can (optionally) persist their results, and these can be retrieved when the operation is complete using the `.show` `operation` `details` command.
+Operations can (optionally) persist their results, and these can be retrieved when the operation is complete using the `.show` `operation` `details`

 **Notes:**

-1. Not all control commands persist their results.
-Please search the documentation for the specific command and check if it does (see, for example [export command](../management/data-export.md#exporting-data-to-azure-blob-storage)).
+* Not all control commands persist their results, and those that do usually do so by default on asynchronous executions only (using the `async` keyword).
+Please search the documentation for the specific command and check if it does (see, for example [export command](data-export.md#exporting-data-to-azure-blob-storage)).
-2. The results are only persisted on _asynchronous_ executions of the control command.
-3. The output schema of the `.show` `operations` `details` command is the same schema returned from the synchronous execution of the command.
+* The output schema of the `.show` `operations` `details` command is the same schema returned from the synchronous execution of the command.
-4. The `.show` `operation` `details` command can only be invoked after the operation completed successfully.
+* The `.show` `operation` `details` command can only be invoked after the operation completed successfully.
 Use the [show operations command](#show-operations)) to check the State of the operation prior to invoking this command.

 **Syntax**